cgwire/zou/docs/index.md

 *NB: We use the 80 port here to make this documentation simpler but the 443 port and https connection are highly recommended.*

-Finally, make sure that default configuration is removed:
+Finally, make sure that the default configuration is removed:

 ```bash
 sudo rm /etc/nginx/sites-enabled/default